Logival2/Clippy/README.md

 # Clippy
 WIP, launch main.py with the map name as argument, otherwise a map will be generated (still experimental)

+Turn by Turn for performance, allows a more thoughtful gameplay as permadeath is enabled

 ## Multiplayer coop (4)
 ECS server only, will send all the screen to each player everytime?